This article originally appeared on our sister site, TechRepublic.

-When you talk to the team about the ex-employee, investigate whether there will be resentment based on the new position.
+When you talk to the team about the former employee, investigate whether there will be resentment based on the new position.
 For instance, if a person leaves and then is rehired six months later with a promotion, other team members may be resentful.
 (Similarly, if you rehire a former employee as a consultant, you could be in trouble with the current staff.)
-Determine how you’ll handle this issue before hiring on a former staffer.
+Determine how you’ll handle this issue before hiring a former staffer.

 Internal procedures and legal guidelines

 As I mentioned, if your company has a policy on rehires, follow it to the letter.
 If you don't have a policy, always follow normal hiring policies.
 For instance, if former employees apply for a position, make sure they realize they don’t have any special status that puts them above other candidates.
 But don’t tell them that they don't have a chance either.
 As a manager, you must evaluate them as you would other candidates.
 A former employee may be the best candidate, but make sure you evaluate other candidates according to your hiring procedures.

 Allow employment gap to occur

 Many companies have a policy of not rehiring a former employee for six months to a year.
 This is a reasonable policy, in my view.
 Let some time pass to make sure that both sides are comfortable with a rehire situation and aren't responding to some kind of short-term pressure.